openaustralia/alavetelitheme/README.md

 and then install this theme.
 You can read more about themes and how to install them in the [Alaveteli documentation](http://alaveteli.org/docs/customising/themes/).

-### Alaveteli Themes

-The intention of Alaveteli's theming system is to support simple overlaying of templates and resources without the need to touch the core Alaveteli software.

-Typical usage should be limited to:

- * Putting CSS-based customisations in `public/stylesheets/custom.css`

- * Creating your own versions of non-functional pages (like "about us", at `lib/views/help/about.html.erb` -- and/or localised versions at lib/views/help/about.es.html.erb)

-To install:

-    bundle exec rails plugin install git://github.com/openaustralia/righttoknow.git

-Look in the lib/ folder of the plugin to see how the overrides happen.

-Note that the `install.rb` plugin point sets up a symlink to include local resource files within the Rails `public/` directory.

 Contributing
 ------------